 Lack of Personalisation:

-- Mistake: Applying a generic, one-size-fits-all onboarding approach regardless of role, department, or experience level.
+- Mistake: Treating every new hire as a generic entry, using a one-size-fits-all approach regardless of role, experience, or department.

 -